davidfcohen/toy-exchange/README.md

 clearly stated that withdrawals exceeding the account balance should be blocked, the behavior is unclear for resolutions and chargebacks.
 For example, a new client could first deposit `1.0` then withdraw `1.0`.
-If their first transaction is disputed, the clients balance is negative.
+If their first transaction is disputed, the clients available balance is negative.
 I believe that's how a bank account would behave, so, I used `i64` to represent the amount.*

 *I'm not sure whether disputes, resolutions, or chargebacks should be allowed